Logical partition: History

-IBM developed the concept of hypervisors (virtual machines in CP-40 and CP-67) and in 1972 provided it for the S/370 as Virtual Machine Facility/370.
-IBM introduced the Start Interpretive Execution (SIE) instruction (designed specifically for the execution of virtual machines) as part of 370-XA architecture on the 3081, as well as VM/XA versions of VM to exploit it.
-PR/SM is a type-1 Hypervisor based on the CP component of VM/XA that runs directly on the machine level and allocates system resources across LPARs to share physical resources.
-It is a standard feature on IBM System z only.
-An IBM POWER system uses PHYP (the POWER Hypervisor) to enable its LPAR functionalities for System p and System i since approximately 2000 in POWER4 systems.

-Amdahl Corporation's Multiple Domain Facility (MDF) was introduced in 1982.
-IBM began marketing its functionally similar PR/SM in 1988, implemented on its ESA/390 architecture released that year.
-MDF-based LPAR technology continued to be developed separately by Amdahl, and Hitachi Data Systems in part for their implementations of the new architecture, which featured the introduction of access registers that allowed use of multiple data spaces addressable by a single address space.
-IBM subsequently continued its LPAR development with its 64-bit System z and IBM AS/400 architectures.
-LPAR and PR/SM reconfigurations can be made without rebooting the computer, i.e., while some LPARs remain active.
-Reconfigurations can include changing channel path definitions and device definitions.

 z/VM supports the z/Architecture HiperSockets function for high-speed TCP/IP communication among virtual machines and logical partitions (LPARs) within the same IBM zSeries server.
 This function uses an adaptation of the Queued-Direct Input/Output (QDIO) high-speed I/O protocol.

-IBM later introduced LPARs to their iSeries and pSeries servers in 1999 and 2001, respectively, albeit with varying technical specifications.
-Multiple operating systems are compatible with LPARs, including z/OS, z/VM, z/VSE, z/TPF, AIX, Linux, and IBM i.
+IBM introduced LPARs to their PowerPC-based AS/400 (later called iSeries) and pSeries servers in 1999 and 2001, respectively, albeit with varying technical specifications.
+Those systems use PHYP (the POWER Hypervisor) to enable their LPAR functionalities since approximately 2000 in POWER4 systems.
+This support continues in IBM Power Systems.

+Multiple operating systems are compatible with LPARs, including z/OS, z/VM, z/VSE, and z/TPF on mainframes, AIX and IBM i on IBM Power Systems, and Linux on both.

 In storage systems, such as the IBM TotalStorage DS8000, LPARs allow for multiple virtual instances of a storage array to exist within a single physical array.

 In early 2010 Fujitsu announced availability of its x86-64 PRIMEQUEST line of servers, which support LPARs.
 In late 2011, Hitachi announced availability of CB2000 and CB320 blade systems, which support LPAR on x86-64 hardware.